jaaamessszzz/BindingSitesFromFragments-Docs/docs/installation.rst

 Rosetta
 -------
-Rosetta is a Macromolecular Design Suite that has ben used for all sorts of successful protein design applications.
+Rosetta is a Macromolecular Design Suite that has been used for all sorts of successful protein design applications.
 BindingSitesFromFragments uses Rosetta to:

     1. Score pairwise interaction energies between sets of residues